Frequently Asked Questions:

 What is involved in a Royal Opera House Apprenticeship?

-- All of the Apprenticeships will last two years, and will start on 4 September 2017.
+- All of the Apprenticeships will last two years (or three years for Scenic Metalwork and Flys and Technical Theatre Engineering), and will start on 3rd September 2019.

 - Apprentices study towards qualification (minimum Level 2) related to their specialism.
 College attendance is required either on a day release or block release basis.